SU-SWS/adapt-gatsby-starter/README.md

 - `DEV_GATSBY_STORYBLOK_TOKEN` = `THIS VALUE WOULD BE USED FOR OUR DEV BRANCH DEPLOY`
 - `DEPLOY_PREVIEW_GATSBY_STORYBLOK_TOKEN` = `THIS VALUE WOULD BE USED FOR OUR DEPLOY PREVIEWS FOR DEV AND PROD`

+Make sure to add netlify deploy-preview to your github `dev` branch require status checks to ensure proper PR gating.

 ### Codeclimate

 To add codeclimate checks log in to codeclimate and add your repository with `dev` as the default branch.